AGE: – Song 960 A.D.-1279 A.D.

 Chinese Song Dynasty Cizhou Meiping Vase with a white floral scrolling pattern with brown background.
 Cizhou ceramics and stone wares were considered folk kiln ware made for daily practical uses.
 Although this would appear to look like a vase it was probably a vessel for holding liquids.

-Cizhou wares cover a variety of ceramics and stoneware manufactured between the late Tang and Ming Dynasty.
-Kilns producing this style of ceramics originated in the northern provinces of Hebei, Henan and Shaanxi.
+Cizhou wares cover a variety of ceramics and stoneware manufactured between the late and Tang and Ming Dynasty.
+Kilns producing this particular style of ceramics originated in the northern provinces of Hebei, Henan and Shaanxi during the Song period.

 Later Cizhou wares were sometimes poly chromed or painted typically with green or turquoise colours.
 Cizhou wares were made for many different functions, to hold liquids, to rest the head and plates and bowls for food.